Install Docker Engine on Ubuntu¶

 - If you use

-to manage firewall settings, be aware that exposing container ports using Docker bypasses your firewall rules.
+ufworfirewalldto manage firewall settings, be aware that exposing container ports using Docker bypasses your firewall rules.
 For more information, refer to Docker and ufw. - Docker is only compatible with

-are not supported.
-Ensure your firewall rulesets are created withiptables
+iptables-nftandiptables-legacy.
+Firewall rules created withnftare not supported.
+Ensure your firewall rulesets are created withiptablesorip6tablesand added to theDOCKER-USERchain.
+See Packet filtering and firewalls.

 OS Requirements¶